General Membership (GMM) & Board Meeting– Sept 18th, 2019

 John Phelps—President; Committee Chair–Strategies & Initiatives

 Bio: I am a 70 year old Retiree from the former GE Silicones Plant in Waterford, NY; I had 35 years with GE, and 7 years with Momentive (Successor to GE Silicones).
 I retired in 2013.
 I am single and I have 2 children, and I have 2 grandchildren.
 I have lived in upstate NY all of my life—around the capital of Albany, NY; specifically, now, I live in a quiet country setting—in Melrose, NY.
-I have been actively involved with retirees since I retired; I am President of RAGEHCC Group Inc (now called “Solutions).
+In August of 2019, I moved to Florida, a city called Dunedin, on the Gulf Coast side of Florida.
+I have been actively involved with retirees since I retired; I am President of RAGEHCC Group Inc (now called “Solutions“).
 I am also a recovering guy, with 39 years recovery, and have helped many people with substance issues both professionally, and personally, all of my adult life.
 I like sports, swimming, being outside—doing yardwork, and house projects.

 Bobby Dayhuff–Vice President; Website Committee Chair